 But be careful not to cross over into a Type 1 relationship and take up all of the emotional space.
-Do go slowly, perhaps begin by sharing some small part of yourself that you have been holding back.
-Be a bit more open, and bit more authentic in your responses.
+Do go slowly.
+Perhaps begin by sharing some small part of yourself that you have been holding back.
+Be a bit more open and a bit more authentic in your responses.
 Take small emotional risks and see if your partner will follow.

 Do be aware that your partner may not want to follow you into deeper emotional waters — some people are highly uncomfortable being close.
 If this is the case, you will need to choose whether you want to continue the relationship or not.
-You will need to decide how emotionally close a relationship you ultimately want to have with your life mate.
+You will need to decide how emotionally close of a relationship you would like with your life mate.

 Type 4: Both people in the relationship take up enough emotional space to feel connected and loved.

-Obviously this is what a healthy relationship looks like.
+This is what a healthy relationship looks like.
 One aspect of a healthy relationship is that both people can stay involved emotionally and flow in the amount of space each one takes at any given time.
-Some periods of time may be predominantly about one person, while most of the time the couple will stay fairly balanced.
+Some periods may be predominantly about one person, while most of the time, the couple will stay fairly balanced.
 Neither partner will shut out the other or be too far removed emotionally from the relationship at any given time.

-As in all other things, when it comes to relationships, balance seems to be the key.
+As in all other things, balance seems to be the key when it comes to relationships.
 Work on balancing the amount of emotional space you take up in your relationship so that both of you get the room you need to be yourself.